Last updated on 12-Nov-2022

-- Using eggs and almond flour at room temperature makes the dough easier to come together.
+- Using eggs and almond flour at room temperature makes it easier for the dough to come together.

-- Dough can be mixed by hand or using a stand mixer with a dough hook.
-Because the bowl of my stand mixer can’t go in the microwave, I find it easier to mix by hand in a microwave safe bowl.
+- The dough can be mixed by hand or using a stand mixer with a dough hook.
+Because the bowl of my stand mixer can't go in the microwave, I find it easier to mix by hand in a microwave-safe bowl.

 - To help roll the dough or if too sticky, handle with slightly wet or oiled hands.

-- Dough can be also shaped into flat rounds and used for burgers, or made into shorter logs for hot-dogs and subs.
+- The dough can be also shaped into flat rounds and used for burgers or made into shorter logs for hot-dogs and subs.

 - If you try this recipe, have any questions or feedback, let us know in the comments! 🙂